 Many thousands of sharing economy businesses operate in almost every sector around the world, whereas a decade ago there was only a handful.
-The central idea of this type of economy, which was to promote access to a good or service rather than facilitate its ownership.
-It is a change that has taken root and has been facilitated by technology.
+The central idea of this type of economy was to promote access to a good or service rather than facilitate its ownership.
+It is a change that technology has taken root and facilitated.
 It includes digital and mobile.

 However, it has moved away from its original purpose.
 One of the promises of this model was the ability to mitigate hyper-consumption and build community connections.
 Although this advantage has not disappeared, it is increasingly difficult to find sharing-economy platforms that put this principle into practice.

 In an article from the World Economic Forum, April Rinne, an expert in sharing economies, makes four predictions about what awaits this business model in 2019.